-Ukraine interior minister among 18 killed in helicopter crash near nursery
+Ukraine Interior Minister among 18 killed in helicopter crash near nursery

 Amateur footage circulating on social media showed what appeared to be the charred remains of the aircraft mixed with debris from nearby buildings and a car crushed by large shards of metal.

+Debris was scattered over a playground and the rotary blades of the helicopter cut into a nearby building could also be seen.

-"Unfortunately this happened with a state emergency service helicopter which was fulfilling its task," Air force spokesperson Yuriy Ihnat told Apostrof TV.
+"Unfortunately this happened with a state emergency service helicopter which was fulfilling its task," Air force spokesman Yuriy Ihnat told Apostrof TV.

-Officials gave no immediate account of the cause of the crash and there was no immediate comment from Russia, which invaded Ukraine last February.
+Officials gave no immediate reason for the crash and there was no immediate comment from Russia, which invaded Ukraine last February.

 Ukrainian officials made no reference to any Russian attack in the area at the time.

-"We join Ukraine in grief following the tragic helicopter accident," the president of the European Council said, in a message posted to social media.
+"We join Ukraine in grief following the tragic helicopter accident," he said, in a post on social media.

 "Minister Denys Monastyrsky was a great friend of the EU.
 We share our deepest condolences with the families of the victims, President Volodymyr Zelenskyy, Prime Minister Denys Shmyhal and the people of Ukraine."